sbissantz/rarp/ssh.md

 ```
 ---

+Note: Executing the command will suggest a directory; something like
+`User/.../.ssh/...`.
+We will accept Roberts offer.
+To confirm just type
+<Enter>.

 ## Accessibility

 Now your machine is ready to roll.
 If you want to copy your public key on a